isaac-powerpack/isaac-powerpack/README.md

 ## Usage

+### Pow CLI

+Pow CLI usage can be found in the example repository [pow-orin-starter](https://github.com/bemunin/pow-orin-starter).

+### Isaac Powerpack Foxglove

+**Installation**

+1. Install the Foxglove Studio desktop app from the [Foxglove Studio download page](https://foxglove.dev/downloads/).

+2. Follow the instructions in the **Easy installation** section of this blog post, [extending-px4-support](https://foxglove.dev/blog/extending-px4-support), and choose the `isaac-powerpack` package to install the Isaac Powerpack Foxglove extensions instead of PX4 Converter.

+**Feature Mapping**

 Here is the table of Isaac ROS Packages or Isaac Sim Extensions mapping to our corresponding Isaac Powerpack features:

 | Isaac ROS/Sim              | Isaac Powerpack Feature |